talenteca/tk-recruiter-app-sample-php/README.md

-# Talenteca Recruiter App Sample PHP
+# Demo Recruiter App integration with Talenteca

 This repo contains a reference source code to help in using the Talenteca API.